-Is this a dark statement - a "relative" statement as

-compared with the "absolute" statement a few pages earlier: "The Scientist's demonstration rests on one Principle, and there must and can be no opposite rule"?(9) Did God dictate the latter statement to Mrs. Eddy and not the former? or did your Mrs. Eddy mishear some of the divine message?
-Is the quieting of a "belief of pain" (to enable one to handle one's own case) more of a concession to matter than dying bravely or even seeing someone die (including Mrs. Eddy)?
-She tells us that Jesus' final "concession to matter" was no more than attending a supper.(10)
+Is this a dark statement - a "relative" statement as compared with the "absolute" statement a few pages earlier: "The Scientist's demonstration rests on one Principle, and there must and can be no opposite rule" (S&H 457:28)?
+Did God dictate the latter statement to Mrs Eddy and not the former? or did your sense of Mrs Eddy mishear some of the divine message?
+Is the quieting of a "belief of pain" (to enable one to handle one's own case) more of a concession to matter than dying bravely or even seeing someone die (including Mrs Eddy)?
+She tells us that Jesus' final "concession to matter" was no more than attending a supper.

-Perhaps looking for Mrs. Eddy in person could be just a temporary concession to matter by which we hold fast that which is good.
+Perhaps looking for Mrs Eddy in person could be just a temporary concession to matter by which we hold fast that which is good.
 In that case God will not deprive us of the means to hold good.
-If Mrs. Eddy told Adam Dickey to write a book to say she was mentally murdered(11) - and what kind of death is there besides the kind we mentally are aware of and accept as fact? - should we be afraid of his account?
-Should we pretend it is for a posterity who will be better qualified to discern where Mr. Dickey was lying about the Mrs. Eddy he saw daily?
-Or shall we use his account to find even more of her in her writings?
-It should not alarm us that even posterity is close in this case, since the copyright on Mr. Dickey's book expires in twelve years' time, unless Congress further extends renewal periods.
+If Mrs Eddy told Adam Dickey to write a book to say she was mentally murdered\ - and what kind of death is there besides the kind we mentally are aware of and accept as fact? - should we be afraid of his account?
+Should we pretend it is for a posterity who will be better qualified to discern where Mr Dickey was lying about the Mrs Eddy he saw daily, or shall we use his account to find even more of her in her writings?

-Would any Christian Scientist want to discount a statement on Christian Science by its Discover and Founder, on the basis that she was at the time contending with an acute physical claim?
-(See "Mary Baker Eddy, The Truth and the Tradition," page 453, by Ernest Bates and John Dittemore, referring to a letter recalling copies of the Dickey book.)
-As early as 1904, Mrs. Eddy made public in the July Journal (page 248) a statement that the public boast of the mental murderers that she "would never again meet with her church is not fulfilled."
-What came safely from Mrs. Eddy's pen 67 years ago does not have to be hidden even until 1983.
+Would any Christian Scientist want to discount a statement on Christian Science by its Discoverer and Founder, on the basis that she was at the time contending with an acute physical claim?
+(See Mary Baker Eddy, The Truth and the Tradition, page 453, by Ernest Sutherland Bates and John Dittemore, referring to a letter recalling copies of the Dickey book.)
+As early as 1904, Mrs Eddy made a statement in the July Journal (page 248) that the public boast of the mental murderers that she "would never again meet with her church" was not fulfilled.
+What came safely from Mrs Eddy's pen in 1904 does not have to be hidden today.